Apicurio/apicurio.github.io/_posts/2026-02-05-apicurio-registry-ai-natural-evolution.md

 **SDKs are ready** for both Python (LangChain, LlamaIndex) and Java (LangChain4j, Quarkus), making integration straightforward.

-## See It In Action: Multi-Agent Context Chaining
+# See it in Action: Multi-Agent context chaining

 To demonstrate these capabilities working together, we've created a comprehensive example: [A2A Real-World Integration Demo](https://github.com/Apicurio/apicurio-registry/tree/main/examples/a2a-real-world-integration).